Group of children and adults planting seeds in the ground surrounded by green leaves in a garden setting.

 Bartram's Garden

-Sue Krawitz Tandoc: Bartram's Garden welcomes volunteers of all ages for outdoor work with their horticulture, farm, and facilities staff on seasonal tasks like weeding, planting, cleaning, pruning, and light maintenance.
+Sue Krawitz Tandoc said: Bartram's Garden welcomes volunteers of all ages for outdoor work with their horticulture, farm, and facilities staff on seasonal tasks like weeding, planting, cleaning, pruning, and light maintenance.
 Dress for working outdoors, and if you have them, bring work gloves and a water bottle.

 Ryan's Case for Smiles

-Sue Krawitz Tandoc: Ryan's Case for Smiles is an organization with the mission of helping kids with cancer and other serious illnesses feel better and heal better.
+Sue Krawitz Tandoc said: Ryan's Case for Smiles is an organization with the mission of helping kids with cancer and other serious illnesses feel better and heal better.
 They offer volunteer opportunities for families to sew unique pillowcases that are distributed to children in hospitals to bring comfort.

 The Academy of Natural Sciences of Drexel University

-Sue Krawitz Tandoc: Volunteers at The Academy of Natural Sciences of Drexel University assist visitors throughout the museum's exhibit spaces and provide critical support behind the scenes in research departments and offices.
+Sue Krawitz Tandoc said: Volunteers at The Academy of Natural Sciences of Drexel University assist visitors throughout the museum's exhibit spaces and provide critical support behind the scenes in research departments and offices.

 Cradles to Crayons